elastos/Elastos.Wiki/docs/1.start/governance.md

 ## CRC Election

 The CRC election is held once a year.
 The voting period is one month, and the inaugural period is 12 months - both can also overlap.
-C

 ### CRC Election Process